 The price we receive for crude oil sales in California is based on prices posted for Midway-Sunset crude oil delivery contracts, less deductions that vary by grade of crude oil sold and transportation costs.
-The posted Midway-Sunset price generally moves in correlation to, and at a discount to, prices quoted on the New York Mercantile Exchange (NYMEX") for spot West Texas intermediate ("WTI") crude oil, Cushing, Oklahoma delivery contracts.
+The posted Midway-Sunset price generally moves in correlation to, and at a discount to, prices quoted on the New York Mercantile Exchange ("NYMEX") for spot West Texas Intermediate ("WTI") crude oil, Cushing, Oklahoma delivery contracts.
 We do not have any natural gas revenues in California.

-There continues to be a significant amount of volatility in crude oil prices and a dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel and our realized sale price per barrel of crude oil was \$98.78.
+There has been a significant amount of volatility in crude oil prices and a dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel and our realized price per barrel of crude oil was \$98.78.
 This volatility and decline in crude oil prices has continued as evidenced by the NYMEX daily closing price of WTI crude oil on April 20, 2020 when it closed at a negative \$36.98; the April 2020 monthly average WTI price was \$16.55; and our monthly realized price for April 2020 was \$16.96 per barrel.
 This volatility and decline in the price of crude oil has had a substantial negative impact on our cash flow from our producing California properties.
 While there has been some improvement in crude oil prices since April 2020, there is no guarantee that this trend will continue.

-It is beyond our ability to accurately predict how long crude oil prices will continue to remain at these lower crude oil price levels; when or at what level they may begin to stabilize; or if they may start to rebound, as there are many factors beyond our control such as the current COVID-19 restrictions and the crude oil price dispute between Saudi Arabia and Russia, that dictate the price we receive on our crude oil sales.
+It is beyond our ability to accurately predict how long crude oil prices will continue to remain at these lower price levels; when or at what level they may begin to stabilize; or when they may rebound to 2014 levels, as there are many factors beyond our control that dictate the price we receive on our crude oil sales.

-A comparison of the average WTI price and the average realized crude oil sales price for the three months ended May 31, 2020 and 2019 is shown in the table below:
+A comparison of the average WTI price and average realized crude oil sales price for the nine months ended November 30, 2020 and 2019 is shown in the table below:

-Three Mon May 31, 2020 May 31, 2019 Percentage Change Average three month WTI crude oil price (Bbl) \$ 24.77 \$ 60.95 (59.4%) Average three month realized crude oil sales price (Bbl) \$ 24.29 \$ 64.91 (62.6%)
+Nine Mon ed Novem November 30, 2020 November 30, 2019 Percentage Change Average nine month WTI crude oil price (Bbl) \$ 35.07 \$ 57.51 (39.0%) Average nine month realized crude oil sales price (Bbl) \$ 32.52 \$ 60.77 (46.5%)

-For the three months ended May 31, 2020, the average WTI price was \$24.77 and our average realized crude oil sale price was \$24.29, representing a discount of \$0.48 per barrel or 1.9% lower than the average WTI price.
-In comparison, for the three months ended May 31, 2019, the average WTI price was \$60.95 and our average realized sale price was \$64.91 representing a premium of \$3.96 per barrel or 6.5% higher than the average WTI price.
+For the nine months ended November 30, 2020, the average WTI price was \$35.07 and our average realized crude oil sale price was \$32.52, representing a discount of \$2.55 per barrel or 7.3% lower than the average WTI price.
+In comparison, for the nine months ended November 30, 2019, the average WTI price was \$57.51 and our average realized sale price was \$60.77 representing a premium of \$3.26 per barrel or 5.7% higher than the average WTI price.
 Historically, the sale price we receive for California heavy crude oil has been less than the quoted WTI price because of the lower API gravity of our California crude oil in comparison to the API gravity of quoted WTI crude oil.